 In a rare and wide-ranging interview spanning 90 minutes, singer-songwriter-artist Joni Mitchell spoke from her home in Los Angeles.
-Her latest project, a box set called Love Has Many Faces: A Quartet, a Ballet, Waiting To Be Danced, combines her experience as a Grammy-winning musician, a painter and a dance enthusiast by collecting 53 songs into four discs from 40 years of recording.
+Her latest project [released in 2014], a box set called Love Has Many Faces: A Quartet, a Ballet, Waiting To Be Danced, combines her experience as a Grammy-winning musician, a painter and a dance enthusiast by collecting 53 songs into four discs from 40 years of recording.

 Q: You just celebrated your 71st birthday in L.A. at the Hammer Museum.
 Were you happy with the way the tribute went?

 A: It was wonderful but now I’ve got laryngitis because I partied too hard—for three days straight.

 Q: You once said it was painful to go back and relive your work.
 This project had you reviewing 40 years of work.
 Was it distressing?